kylemath/MOpt3d/README.md

 mopt3d.m is a wrapper function that sets the paramaters and calls the fucntions to:

+Run the code by running mopt3d in the command line.
+Change settings inside the mopt3d script.
+You will at least have to change the experiment name and data path.

 1) Load in location information from .mtg and .rol/.tol files -readloc_new.m - no longer needs a .loc text file, finds files  based on parameters
 2) Create photon density maps (banana paths) for each "channel", for each subject